banchan86/spotify-dl/README.md

 and pip to install bs4

     $ pip install beautifulsoup4

+# Windows (tested on Windows 10)
+1. download youtube-dl and ffmpeg to the same folder as spotify-dl
+2. put the folder on the %PATH% variable in Windows
+3. restart computer to use

 # How to use ?
 you can either use your spotify account or downloading single track or playlist by providing an ID , ex: